yours7himanshu/v4/docs/content/resources/blog/ai-automation.md

 ---
-title: "AI Automation: A Framework for Collaborative Development"
+title: 'AI Automation: A Framework for Collaborative Development'
-description: "How we combine AI with proven methodologies for effective project management"
+description: 'How we combine AI with proven methodologies for effective project management'
 ---

 # AI Automation: A Framework for Collaborative Development